elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 ### Price Stickiness

 Empirical evidence on price stickiness is not conclusive; sticky in response to monetary policy shocks and flexible in response to shocks.
-Exchange rate pass-throughs are slow or incomplete.
+Exchange rate pass-through is slow or incomplete.

 - Monopolistic Competition
   - Prices are set in nominal terms and maintain those prices for some period